 File Type Search

 Use the file type search function to ask Google to retrieve a specific kind of file.
-For instance:

-"policy brief" filetype:pdf
+For instance: "policy brief" filetype:pdf

 This query will only return links to PDFs that mention "policy brief" in the document.
 Also consider filetype: filetype:doc for Microsoft Word Documents, filetyple:xls for Excel files (which might be useful if you're looking for raw data), or filetype:ppt if you're interested in locating PowerPoint presentation materials.

 Google automatically places AND between search terms, but you can use OR to combine queries where either term would be relevant.
-For instance:

-drug OR pharmaceutical
+For instance: drug OR pharmaceutical

 You can exclude terms from your search using the minus sign (-).
-For instance:

 This query will retrieve only hits that don't contain the word marijuana.